DPsych (Clin), BBehSc (Psych Hons), GradDip (Psych), BASocSc (Psych), MAPS, MACPA

 Clinical Psychologist in Brisbane with full registration with the Psychology Board of Australia.

 Registered provider for Medicare and Private Health rebates.
-Also provides psychological services to referrals from the Department of Veterans' Affairs and the Garrison Health Services Provider Network (Australian Defence Force).
+Also provides psychological services to referrals from the Department of Veterans' Affairs (DVA), BUPA Health Services Provider Network (Australian Defence Force), and WorkCover.

 Training and Experience